 How Long Does Emsculpt Last.Article.New England Body Sculpting Center.KA

-/How long does Emsculpt last
+/do Emsculpt results last

-KW: How long does Emsculpt last
+KW: do Emsculpt results last

-Meta: How long does Emsculpt last?
-The question most people have when they learn about this muscle building treatment.
-Get the answers about this treatment here.
+Meta: Do Emsculpt results last?
+Are Emsculpt results permanent?
+Learn more about the novel body contouring treatment that builds and strengthens muscles.

-Emsculpt Results | How Long Does Emsculpt Last?
+Do Emsculpt Results Last?

-Emsculpt is a fantastic muscle building treatment that sculpts hard, defined abs, legs, and buttocks.
-ButHow long does Emsculpt last?Emsculpt Most people want to know how long their results will last before they schedule a treatment.
-It is common to wonder how long Emsculpt results last on top of what type of outcome you can expect to achieve.
-Learn everything you need to know about Emsculpt here.
+Emsculpt is a fantastic muscle building treatment that sculpts hard, defined abs, legs, arms, and buttocks.
+But do Emsculpt results last?
+Is Emsculpt permanent?
+Read on to learn how long Emsculpt results last and what type of outcome you can expect to achieve.

 What is Emsculpt?

-To better answer the question, “How long does Emsculpt last?” it helps explain how the technology behind this treatment works.
+To better answer the question, “Do Emsculpt results last?” it helps to understand how the technology behind this treatment works.
 Much like strength training exercises performed in the gym, Emsculpt puts tension on the muscles.
 It does this through powerful contractions.
 This treatment does not induce regular contractions, though.
-Instead, they are “superhuman.”
+Instead, these contractions are considered “superhuman” and appropriately titled “supramaximal contractions.”

-During one Emsculpt treatment, Highly Focused Electromagnetic Energy (HIFEM energy) safely passes through the skin to stimulate the muscle tissues.
+During one Emsculpt treatment, Highly Focused Electromagnetic (HIFEM) energy safely passes through the skin to stimulate the muscle tissues.
 This energy causes the muscles to contract at superhuman speed.
 One treatment can induce more than 20,000 superhuman or supramaximal contractions.
-The best part is that treatments only lasts 30 minutes.
-To manually achieve that amount of contractions, you would have to do 20,000 squats, lunges, or crunches.
-This is virtually impossible for most people, which is why they turn to Emsculpt to help them sculpt more lean, defined bodies.
+More impressive still, the treatment only lasts 30 minutes.
+To manually achieve that amount of contractions, you would have to do 20,000 muscle contracting exercises like squats, lunges, or crunches.

 Emsculpt Results

 Emsculpt is not a painful treatment.
-It also requires no downtime or recovery.
+It requires no downtime or recovery.
 For 24 to 48 hours after treatment, you may experience a bit of muscle soreness.
 This soreness is nothing too bothersome, but more like the soreness felt after a hard workout in the gym.

-Patient s may experience different results, but most begin to see them within 6 to 8 weeks after completing their treatment plan.
-Scientific studies show that muscle building and fat reduction can continue for up to 6 months after a body sculpting treatment.
+Patient experiences vary, but most see results within 6 to 8 weeks after completing their treatment plan.
+Scientific studies show that muscle building and toning can continue for up to 6 months after a body sculpting treatment.

-How Long
+How Long Do Emsculpt Results Last?

-But how long does Emsculptlast?
+But how long do Emsculpt results last?
 Most patients who choose the New England Center for Body Sculpting report exceptional longevity of their results.
-However, muscles will require constant stimulation to prevent atrophy or a breakdown of muscles.
+However, muscles require constant stimulation to prevent atrophy or a breakdown of tissues.
 Due to this fact, you will have to continue to work your muscles out through manual exercise or continued Emsculpt treatments.

 Emsculpt Treatments Near Me

-So how long does Emsculpt last?
-Find out by scheduling a free consultation with the New England Center of Body Sculptingto maintain We are a leading provider of this muscle-building treatment with exceptional treatment specialists.
-During your consultation, our specialists will help determine if this muscle building treatment is right for you and how you can achieve the most long-lasting Emsculpt results.
-Contact us by calling 508-947-0800.
+Do Emsculpt results last?
+Absolutely.
+You just need to use your new muscles to maintain those new muscles.
+And the New England Center of Body Sculpting is here to help.
+We are a leading provider of this muscle-building treatment in Southeastern Massachusetts and the Southcoast of MA.
+So schedule a free consultation today.
+During your consultation, our specialists will determine if this muscle building treatment is right for you and how you can achieve the most long-lasting Emsculpt results possible.
+Contact the New England Center of Body Sculpting online or by calling 508-947-0800.